GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer.md

 # Integration Layer

-Story editor can be integrated with any platform by configuring the `StoryEditor` and other components like `InterfaceSkeleton`.
+The story editor can be integrated with any platform by configuring the `StoryEditor` and other components like `InterfaceSkeleton`.
 This section of the documentation gives a comprehensive guide on what aspects of the story editor can be modified and how to modify them.

-As seen in the getting started guide, a minimal story editor can be created by using the two main components  `StoryEditor` and `InterfaceSkeleton`  like below.
+As seen in the [Getting Started](./getting-started.md) guide, a minimal story editor can be created by using the two main components  `StoryEditor` and `InterfaceSkeleton`  like below.

 ```js
 import { StoryEditor, InterfaceSkeleton } from '@googleforcreators/story-editor';